 Strangely, the boys LOVE these yogurt drinks.

-They are kind of thick, and sickly sweet but with a tang.
+These cute Japanese drinks are kind of thick, and sickly sweet but with a tang.

 - DyDo Yobick Yoghurt Drink